 - Turn your voice box on

 Articulation Games for N

 N is an earlier developing sound.
 Therefore, the games listed below are for younger children.
-Feel free to tweak them to meet the needs of your child.
+Tweak them to meet the needs of your child as needed.
 Take turns with your child saying the desired words.
-It is important to practice hearing as well as saying the sound.
+It is important to practice hearing and saying the sound.